On-and-Off Relationships: Why You Keep Returning and How to Finally Stop

 You break up.
 It's painful.
 You both try to move on.
 And then something brings you back together — a text, a moment of loneliness, the conviction that things will be different this time.
 For a while, they are.
 Then they're not.
 The cycle starts again.

 On-and-off relationships are common, painful, and — for most people who are in them — deeply confusing.
+The confusion is part of what makes them so hard to leave.
+Unlike relationships that are simply bad, on-and-off cycles contain enough real connection and genuine good feeling to make the pattern seem meaningful rather than just costly.
 Understanding why they happen makes it possible to either fix them or finally leave them.

 Why Couples Keep Returning to Each Other